tshepang/blog/content/misc/looking at liquidluck themes.rst

 :tags: blogging

-I decided to run demos of various liquidluck themes using my blog;
-you judge by yourself which you prefer:

-* moment__: the default, which my blog uses
+Following are demos of all liquidluck themes I could find, none of which are as good as `the default`__ (which is used on this blog):

 * reveal__ (demo__)